...

 Things To Consider When Removing Vertical Platform Lifts

-What are you supposed to keep in mind when removing the platform lift?
+What should you keep in mind when removing the platform lift?

 1. Safety Concerns